 Almost every resume writer we’ve encountered uses a different font style and size (which is usually small).
 The reasons for their choice in font style are personal preference and to set themselves apart from other services.
 The reason for a small font is to limit resumes to a single page, even if they should be a two.
 The font style and size our writer from ProFinder used was Century Gothic, 9.5pt.
 This is an appealing font but far too small for one to read at a quick glance.
 In addition, the color was light, making it even more difficult to read.
 A slightly larger font would have been better.

-Another component of design and formatting that we considered was margin size.
+Another component of the design and formatting that we considered was margin size.
 The margin size our writer used was not as narrow as some other resumes we received, but the sizing was somewhat odd and asymmetrical.
-The left margin was .81” and the right .63” while the top margin was .31” and the bottom .44”.
-Most of the other resume services we reviewed delivered documents with .5” margins all around.
+The left margin was 0.81” and the right 0.63” while the top margin was 0.31” and the bottom 0.44”.
+Most of the other resume services we reviewed delivered documents with 0.5” margins all around.
 Again, this appeared to be an attempt to keep our candidate’s resume to one page.

-The Summary length was an appropriate three and a quarter lines long with 9pt. font.
+The summary length was an appropriate three and a quarter lines long with 9-point font.
 There were three clichés, such as “proven track record,” “perceptive,” and “responsible for.”
-But, there were also industry-related words that made the Summary stronger, including “Materials Manager,” “purchasing,” “order fulfillment,” “team leadership,” “business acumen,” and “vendor management.”
+But, there were also industry-related words that made the summary stronger, including “Materials Manager,” “purchasing,” “order fulfillment,” “team leadership,” “business acumen,” and “vendor management.”
 Another nice touch was the mention of the leadership and business strengths of our candidate: “Acknowledged by management for team leadership and business acumen.”
 This was one of the strongest sections of the resume.